 Photos on this page may be reproduced (with a reference to Latvian Mycological Society's website).

 FUNGUS OF THE YEAR 2014

 Boletus projectellus (Murrill) Murrill has been found in Latvia for the first time as recently as in 2013.
-Several specimens, collected by non-mycologists at various locations along the seashore, were brought to Natural History Museum's annual mushroom exhibition in September.
+Several specimens, collected by non-mycologists at various locations along the seashore, were brought to the Natural History Museum's annual mushroom exhibition in September.
 Thus Latvia apparently has become the second European country (after Lithuania) to be invaded by that North-American species.

-Latest news (Sep 13, 2014).
-Since late August 2014, numerous specimens from locations along the entire Latvia's seashore (plus one location ~25 km inland) have been either brought to Natural History Museum or reported photographically to the Museum, Latvian Mycological Society or senes.lv website.
+Latest news (Sep 24, 2014).
+Since late August 2014, numerous specimens from locations along the entire Latvia's seashore (plus few locations 25-50 km inland) have been either brought to the Natural History Museum or reported photographically to the Museum, Latvian Mycological Society or senes.lv website.
 A more detailed preliminary report is available on this website:

 FUNGUS OF THE YEAR 2013